ArguablyUseful/PropLogic/README.md

 code & comments not cleaned yet

 directory "Format" contains
-- the code to turn txt propositional logic sentence into sequences of tokens (Tokenizer)
-- the code to turn a sequence of tokens into AST (shuntingyard)
+- CNF class.
+The purpose it to transform PL Sentence into their CNF equivalent.
+- Tokens class.
+The purpose is to have differents tokens for all parts of a PL Sentence in text string format
-- the code to turn a PL sentence into a CNF sentence (Conjunctive normal form)
+- Tokenizer class.
+The purpose is to turn a text stream representing a PL Sentence into a stream of Tokens representing the same sentence.
+- ShuntingYard class.
+The purpose is to transform a sequence of infix Tokens into posfix sequence.
+Then, turn that postfix sequence into an AST representation using Sentence class (see below in "Sentences").

 directory "PropLogic" contains
 - the KB class (conjunction of propositional logic sentence in AST format)